Surrogacy in Ireland

 Surrogacy can take place using any of the following:

-- The commissioning mother’s ova and the commissioning father’s sperm
+- The commissioning mother’s egg and the commissioning father’s sperm

-- The commissioning mother’s ova and donor sperm
+- The commissioning mother’s egg and donor sperm

-- The surrogate mother’s ova and the commissioning father’s sperm
+- The surrogate mother’s egg the commissioning father’s sperm

-- The surrogate mother’s ova and donor sperm
+- The surrogate mother’s egg and donor sperm

-- Donor ova and the commissioning father’s sperm
+- Donor egg and the commissioning father’s sperm

-- Donor ova and sperm, or donor embryo
+- Donor egg and sperm, or donor embryo

 Surrogacy arrangements can take place using artificial insemination (AI) or in vitro fertilization (IVF) techniques, but may also be carried out without any medical intervention.
 The surrogacy arrangement may be entered into in Ireland or abroad.

-Traditionally, the surrogate mother is considered the legal mother of the child and the child’s guardian, because she has given birth to the child.
+Traditionally and currently, the surrogate mother is considered the legal mother of the child and the child’s guardian, because she has given birth to the child even if she is not the biological mother of the child.
 Legal maternity is important for birth registration, domicile and citizenship provisions, succession, childcare provisions, adoption, social welfare and educational provisions as many of these services and rights depend on the consent of the legal mother.

 Guardianship and custody